 Are hybrid mattresses comfortable for side sleepers?

 Side sleepers need a mattress soft enough to cushion the shoulders and hips but still firm enough to maintain healthy alignment.
 Hybrids that offer that balance of comfort and support are a great choice for side sleepers.
-Typically, side sleepers find medium and medium-soft hybrids the most comfortable.
+Typically, side sleepers find medium and medium-soft hybrids the most comfortable mattress for their needs.

 How long will a hybrid mattress last?

 Hybrid mattresses last around 6 or 7 years when built with quality materials.
 Cheaper hybrids will likely break down sooner, though.